Easy to follow instructions for sewing a Christmas stocking with video

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

 To sew this up, watch the video below.
 You can also watch on YouTube here if you prefer.
 Note that the pattern includes 1/2 inch seam allowances.

-If you prefer written instructions or you’d like to add the contrast toe and/or appliqués to your stocking, you can find directions in this post.
+To add the contrast toe and/or appliqués to your stocking, you can find directions in this post.
 Note that for these stockings I sewed the cuffs in a different way that I do in the video.
 I think the video method is better, but both work.